L. M. Bogad is an author, performer, and the founding Director of the Center for Tactical Performance, based in Berkeley, California.

 Bogad has led Tactical Performance workshops in Egypt, Iceland, Argentina, Latvia, and across the USA and Europe.
 He has worked with the Center for Victims of Torture, been the “Humanities and Political Conflict” Fellow at Arizona State University and been a guest at Carnegie Mellon University as both an “Art and Controversy” Fellow, and as a Distinguished Lecturer on Performance and Politics.
 He has been a commentator on political performance on Air America, NPR, Pacifica, Peace Radio, and other news outlets.

-Bogad is Professor of Political Performance at the University of California at Davis where he mentors graduate students and teaches classes such as "Satire, Irony and Protest," "Tactical Performance," and "Oppositional Performance and Social Movements."
+L.M.
+Bogad is also a Professor of Political Performance at the University of California at Davis where he mentors graduate students and teaches classes such as “Satire, Irony and Protest,” “Tactical Performance,” and “Oppositional Performance and Social Movements.”